Kakha Kaladze: Personal life

+Kaladze started to learn both Ukrainian and Russian after his move to Dynamo Kyiv and quickly became fluent.
+He also speaks Italian and English.

-On 23 May 2001, Kakha Kaladze's younger brother Levan, a medical student, was kidnapped in Georgia, with a ransom of $600,000 demanded.
-Georgia's president at the time, Eduard Shevardnadze, promised that "everything is being done to locate him".
+On 23 May 2001, Kaladze's younger brother Levan, a medical student, was kidnapped in Georgia with a ransom of $600,000 demanded.
+Then-President Eduard Shevardnadze promised that "everything is being done to locate him".
 Despite this assurance, the only time that Levan was ever seen was in a video where he was shown blindfolded and begging for help.
 Following the kidnapping, Kaladze threatened to take up Ukrainian citizenship, but reverted his decision, stating, "There was a time when I thought about quitting the national side completely, but I couldn't do it out of respect for the Georgian people and the fans who come and give us such support."
-Roughly four years later, on 6 May 2005, Georgian police officers found eight dead bodies in the Svaneti region and it was speculated that Levan was among the dead.
+Roughly four years later, on 6 May 2005, Georgian police officers found eight dead bodies in the Svaneti region and it was speculated that Levan was among them.
 On 21 February 2006, Levan was officially identified among the deceased, after tests from FBI experts.
 The local media claimed that the ransom was paid by Kaladze's family, although another source says that Kaladze's father attempted to meet the kidnappers, who fled as they believed he was followed by the police.
-Two men were sentenced to prison for the murder: David Asatiani for 25 years and Merab Amisulashvili for five years.
+Two men were sentenced to prison for the murder, David Asatiani for 25 years and Merab Amisulashvili for five.
 On 14 July 2009, Kaladze's wife Anouki gave birth to their first-born son in Milan.
-The couple named their son Levan, in memory of Kaladze's brother.
+The couple named their son Levan in memory of Kaladze's brother.

 Kaladze has also been active in charitable causes and is a FIFA ambassador for the SOS Children's Villages.
 Through his Kala Foundation, a charitable organisation established in 2008, Kaladze raised €50,000 to benefit South Ossetian refugees during the Russian invasion of Georgia.
 Kaladze also plans to release an autobiography with the proceeds going to the Kala Foundation.